neutrofoton/neutrofoton.github.io/source/_posts/2016-09-18-mono-mod-mono-apache2-on-ubuntu.markdown

     $ sudo mkdir /etc/mono/registry
     ```

-4. If getting System.UnauthorizedAccessException Access to the path <code>/etc/mono/registry</code>, give access to it.
+4. If getting <code>System.UnauthorizedAccessException</code> access to the path <code>/etc/mono/registry</code>, give access to it as its need, for example

      ``` bash
      $ chmod uog+rw /etc/mono/registry